wrkzcoin/wrkzcoin/SIMNET.md

 `--load-checkpoints` file and `--import-lite-snapshot` are refused with `--simnet`, since both are mainnet's.

-`wrkz-simnet mine` asks for a template and submits it unchanged.
+`wrkz-simnet mine` asks for a template, writes its merge mining tag and submits it with no work behind it.
 A mainnet node refuses such a block, so pointing it at the wrong node fails at once.
 It retries a node that is not answering yet, every five seconds.

 ## Docker: `compose.simnet.yml`